 Bryan has been a friend of Flyin Ryan for years and is responsible for customizing the Decisions Program to fit the needs of risk assessment issues.

-Bryan is now the Government/Industry Integrated Product Team Lead at General Dynamics in Williston, VT.
-He also works as the Freeski Program Director at the Smugglers’ Notch Ski and Snowboard Club and as the Vice President of the International Freeskiers and Snowboarders Association board of directors.
+In addition to his role as the Freeski Program Director at the Smugglers’ Notch Ski and Snowboard Club, Bryan is the Vice President of the International Freeskiers and Snowboarders Association (IFSA) board of directors and is very active in the global development of competition Freeride Skiing and Snowboarding.

 1. Provide for my family, and myself